 The Park Renovation Committee was formed in October 2017.
 Members meet every 2-3 months to discuss proposals on use of the Park building, the city building at 6 W Main, and the library/Carnegie building at 38 W Main.
 Renovations will be made to the Park building in phases.
 The bulk of the first phase is being funded by the sale of the house the city owned just north of the current city office.

 If you have suggestions for what should be done with Park, the current city office building, and the library, please contact one of the committee members or email the committee at .

-We will have a booth at Black & White Days (May 14-19, 2018) with more information and opportunities for you to share your ideas.
+We will have an open house at Black & White Days (May 19, 2018) with more information and opportunities for you to share your ideas.
 Meanwhile, you can check out the presentation from the State of the City address for more details.

 And click below for a 360 degree panorama of the proposed council chambers:

 Below are proposals/suggestions that have been received.
 Again, the only thing decided at this point is that the city offices will be moving to Park.
 Please let us know your thoughts on these and submit your ideas of the possibilities.
 Click here for preliminary drawings showing the current area in Phase 1 (page 1), demolition (page 2), and rebuild (page 3).

 - Locate a Northern Cache County Sheriff department satellite office in Park; there is a budget of $75,000 to complete this and in exchange the CCSO will not increase its contract with Richmond

 - By combining adjoining classrooms, this would at least double the square footage of the current library space.